 Volatility means opportunity!
 Watch price changes reflect directly onto your portfolio

-Get the facts about trading Ethereum before you start.
+Get the facts about trading Netflix, Inc. before you start.
 Discuss investment strategies, review market research, and get real-time updates

 *This content is for information and educational purposes only and should not be considered investment advice or an investment recommendation.

 *Past performance is not an indication of future results.
 All trading carries risk.
 Only risk capital you're prepared to lose.

 Use eToro's advanced risk management tools to protect your positions.
 Enjoy hassle-free deposits and withdrawals, instant execution of trades and a free $100,000 demo account to practice your strategy.